devenrbx-jpg/organ-kahoot/README.md

 In order to play the game simply install the file (flagquizgame.exe), open file explorer, navigate to where the exe file is located and double click on it.
 Enjoy!

+(May take some time to download so just be patient)